 Does Dr. Martin do spinal cord stimulator trials?

 What sets Dr. Martin apart from other physiatrists?

 Dr. Martin is an expert at properly diagnosing and appropriately and effectively treating patients.
 She completed medical school at Texas Tech University, including clinical training in El Paso, Texas; PM&R residency at Baylor University Medical Center in Dallas; and a one-to-one fellowship with Dr. Lawrence Frank, an expert in the diagnosis and treatment of back, neck and joint conditions, as well as muscle and peripheral nerve injuries.

 Do you guarantee regenerative medicine treatment?

-No guarantee is made or implied that healing, reduced pain or improved function will definitely occur with PRF or stem cells.
+No guarantee is made or implied that healing, reduced pain or improved function will definitely occur with PRF.
 While Dr. Martin thoroughly evaluates each patient and suggests considering regenerative medicine treatments only if she truly believes the treatment will significantly improve the patient’s outcome, no medical treatment, including regenerative medicine, is ever guaranteed to cure a patient’s ailment.
-Despite Dr. Martin’s best attempts at selecting only individuals for regenerative medicine who have a strong chance of success with PRF or stem cells, we cannot guarantee that treatment will have the results that we desire.
+Despite Dr. Martin’s best attempts at selecting only individuals for regenerative medicine who have a strong chance of success with PRF, we cannot guarantee that treatment will have the results that we desire.
 Furthermore, Dr. Martin will not treat a patient with regenerative medicine if a joint is unstable or if she believes a patient needs surgery.

 Does the BMA procedure hurt?